xaizek/uncov/README.md

 * Comparison of coverage.
 * Displaying parts of files that need attention with regard to coverage.
 * Can be used from Vim via the plugin provided.
+* Can be used on CI to display coverage.

 ### Status ###